Rishu-22/SensorSoft/README.md

 I have made a prototype of this project to show its working in real time with accuracy feel free to check its working
          http://youtu.be/2aaqnv3BGb4

+The system has wide range of applications
+                -Smart Air Conditioning with Safety sensors
+                -Iot based whether forcasting system
+                -pollution detection system on cars  etc.
+These can be applied using SensorSoft by modifying with the requirement of the application.

 Thank you for your interest in the Coalmine Safety Monitoring and Alerting System project on GitHub.